 Learn about the protected species at the Georgia Sea Turtle Center, a rehabilitation and educational facility.
 Visitors can see the turtles in their hospital habitats, learn from the exhibits, and check out the marine-themed gifts at their shop, which helps support the center's efforts.

-Set to open in April, the Mosaic Jekyll Island Museum will share the many stories the barrier island has to offer, including interactive exhibits, an outdoor classroom, and artifacts.
+The Mosaic, Jekyll Island Museum shares the many stories the barrier island has to offer, including interactive exhibits, an outdoor classroom, and artifacts.
 The location is inside a historic stables building.

 The Westin Jekyll Island is next door to the convention center, making it perfect for business or leisure.
 With more than 180 guest rooms and 13 suites, the hotel has direct beach access and three restaurants, including a rooftop lounge.

 The budget-friendly Hampton Inn & Suites has features every traveler will love, like a boardwalk to the pool and beach, complimentary daily breakfast, a lobby bar and comfy rooms.
 They also have bike rentals to navigate the island.